mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/redlining.rst

 .. image:: ../../../../../figures/de/redlining/redlining_modify_polygon.png
      :scale: 80

-You can move texts.
+You can move text.
 The anchor-point of a text is at the bottom left corner of the first character.
 To move the text, simply click on that region and move the text in the map.
 The text cannot be altered after it is set.
 Please remove the old text object and set a new one.

 .. image:: ../../../../../figures/de/redlining/redlining_modify_text.png
      :scale: 80